Don’t drone on and on during science. Learn how to teach science without lecturing! Get ready for science to be everyone’s favorite subject.

 Demonstrations are the perfect lesson openers because students will wonder what will happen.

-Even simple demonstrations (like how a Slinky moves in a longitudinal wave or how baking soda and vinegar react) can hook the students’ interest.
+Even a simple STEM challenge (like how a Slinky moves in a longitudinal wave or how baking soda and vinegar react) can hook the students’ interest.

 You don’t need to spend a lot of money on demonstrations.